castogio/castogio.github.io/content/intro_to_rxsop.md

     ![RX-SOP operatiomns]({static}/images/rxsop_intro/rx_sop_operation.png)
 </center>
 ​
-Quoting from Cisco, this feature is "ideal for high-density environments [...] where there are a large number of client devices connected per AP [... where ...] the smaller the cell size, the better."
+Quoting from the Cisco documentation, this feature is "ideal for high-density environments [...] where there are a large number of client devices connected per AP [... where ...] the smaller the cell size, the better."
 ​